Most of the information featured on our website, including legislation, is the copyright of the Houses of the Oireachtas unless otherwise indicated.

 A distinct licence under the Re-use of Public Sector Information Regulations applies to the re-use of broadcasts of Oireachtas proceedings, including committee proceedings.

 Wholly apart from copyright, producing or using an inaccurate version of legislation, or even a copy incorrectly appearing to be an official version, are serious offences.
 The official source for legislation is the bound volumes of the Acts of the Oireachtas and Statutory Instruments 1922 to date and published under statutory authority.
 If you publish a version of the text of legislation, you must include a disclaimer that it is not the official text of the Act or an official restatement.
 The official Journal of Proceedings of Dáil Éireann or Seanad Éireann is the version published in hard copy under statutory authority.

 The Houses of the Oireachtas is not liable for any loss or liability associated with the re-use of information and does not certify that the information is up-to-date or error free.
 The publication of legislation on our website does not indicate that any particular provision in a statute was, or is currently, in force.
 The Houses of the Oireachtas does not authorise any user to have exclusive rights to re-use of its information.

-For a full list of the information maintained by the Houses of the Oireachtas, please refer to our Freedom of Information Guide.
-For further information on the re-use of information maintained by the Houses of the Oireachtas, please contact:
+For a full list of the information maintained by the Houses of the Oireachtas, please refer to our Freedom of Information section.
+For further information on the re-use of information maintained by the Houses of the Oireachtas, please contact our Communications Unit.